wp-plugins/adaptive-images/readme.txt

  - It cannot work out of the box with a CDN (or Varnish server, for that matter), because the CDN or Varnish server are unaware of the device size cookie and they cannot know in a definitive way which image they should serve or cache for each device.
- - It does not care whether the device is actually mobile or not.
+ - The plugin  does not care whether the device is actually mobile or not.
 It checks the device screen resolution.
 If you have set your breakpoints big enough then it should work just as good for desktop devices as well.
 However it targets mostly the mobile ones.
  - The resized versions of the pictures are kept in a special directory in the `/wp-content/cache` directory.

 Thank you for using the plugin and, please, do let us know how it works (or doesn't work) for you.
 We love comments